Skip to main content

 • Native histogram support: Honeycomb stores histograms as distributed data structures rather than pre-bucketed values.
 This enables accurate percentile calculations (p95, p99) and flexible merging across time windows and grouped dimensions.

-• Query-scoped calculated fields: You can apply temporal logic directly in your queries without modifying your dataset schema.
+• Calculated fields: Apply temporal logic and derived calculations directly in your queries without modifying your dataset schema, so you can compute ratios or rates on the fly.

 How to query metrics